MicrosoftDocs/learn/learn-pr/azure-fundamentals/azure-devops-devtest-labs/includes/2-identify-product-options.md

 Azure DevOps Services is a suite of services that address every stage of the software development lifecycle.

 - **Azure Repos** is a centralized source-code repository where software development, DevOps engineering, and documentation professionals can publish their code for review and collaboration.
 - **Azure Boards** is an agile project management suite that includes Kanban boards, reporting, and tracking ideas.
-Azure boards works from high-level epics to work items and issues.
+Azure Boards operate from high-level epics to work items and issues.
 - **Azure Pipelines** is a CI/CD pipeline automation tool.
 - **Azure Artifacts** is a repository for hosting artifacts, such as compiled source code, which can be fed into testing or deployment pipeline steps.
 - **Azure Test Plans** is an automated test tool that can be used in a CI/CD pipeline to ensure quality before a software release.